 Note: this recipe is what we like to call an eyeballer.
 The ingredient amounts are completely dependent on your taste, so feel free to experiment and adjust as you please.

-1 lb of green beans
+1 lb green beans, washed and trimmed

-A couple cloves of garlic, thinly sliced
+2-3 cloves of garlic, thinly sliced